mcv-m6-video/mcv-c6-2025-team8/Week5/README.md

 ## Adding YOLO Tracking Features

-To enrich your input with object-level tracking info, follow these steps:
+To include object-level tracking information in your input, follow these steps:

 ### 1. Zero-pad Frame Filenames
 This ensures consistency for YOLO inference.